Chokeunhee/DS561_Team-5/README.md

 # DS561_Team-5
-This is the code files of DS561_Team 5
+This is the code files of DS561_Team 5 (sharon kim, keunhee cho, yeonwoo yu)

 Application : my-api-server
 how to activate